 Team of the Year Award

-Applications are open Team working is core to HDR UK’s mission.
+Applications are closed Team working is core to HDR UK’s mission.
 This award will celebrate collaborative endeavours by groups of researchers, innovators, technologists etc working together...

 HDR UK’s Team of the Year award 2020